 The Company has developed the "Criteria for Independence of Outside Board Members (Directors and Audit & Supervisory Board Members)" to secure the independence of Outside Directors.
-These criteria are disclosed on the SEKISUI Corporate Governance Principles.
-The three incumbent Outside Directors have been designated as independent officers in accordance with the rules of the Tokyo Stock Exchange.
+These criteria are disclosed in the SEKISUI Corporate Governance Principles.
+The five incumbent Outside Directors have been designated as independent officers in accordance with the rules of the Tokyo Stock Exchange.

-The Company appoints the Outside Directors who can expect impartial advice and constructive discussion based on their extensive administrative experience and specialized knowledge in different background from the Company.
+The Company appoints the Outside Directors from whom can be expected impartial advice and constructive discussion based on their extensive administrative experience and specialized knowledge in different background from the Company.
 The reason for the appointment of each Outside Director is disclosed in the reference materials for the general meeting of shareholders, annual securities reports, corporate governance reports, etc. (IV.2.3)